palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 First, go to processing.org and download the latest version of Processing.
 [Here is a walkthrough on how to install Processing on Ubuntu Linux.](http://www.artsnova.com/processing/installing-processing-ubuntu-linux-tutorial.html)

 Go ahead and move it to your `Applications` folder, and launch the application.
-If this is the first time that you are running Processing, it will create what it calls it's `Sketch` folder.
-The default location for the `Sketch` folder is in your Documents folder:
+If this is the first time that you are running Processing, it will create what it calls it's `Sketch` folder in the following locations:

  On a Mac `Users/<user-name>/Documents/Processing`
  On Windows `C:\Users\<user-name>\Documents\Processing`